jeroenpardon/skin.refocus/README.md

 reFocus for XBMC
 ============

-reFocus is a graphical interface for XBMC Media Center that understands your media is what truly matters.
-Elegance, simplicity, refinement and a clean look are keywords for this skin.
+reFocus is a graphical interface for XBMC that understands your media is what truly matters.
+Elegance, simplicity, refinement, consistency and balanced design are keywords for this skin.

 ### Download and installation